Sara Sara: Glaciers

 Glacial cirques, glacial valleys and numerous moraines surround the volcano.
 Two past glaciations have been described, "Sara Sara II" which descended to about 4500 m elevation and also encompassed several peaks south of Sara Sara such as the 4703 m high Cerro Puca Puca, and "Sara Sara I" which has left moraine networks at lower elevations especially on the southwestern flank.
 The lowest moraines on the western flank occur at 4000–4100 m while these on the eastern flank only reach 4300 m, presumably because of the effects of later volcanism that erased other moraines.
 Some of these encompass closed depressions.
 A third set of moraines at higher elevations appears to correspond to the neoglacial.
+Pleistocene moraines occur mostly on the western side of the volcano and Holocene ones on the eastern.
 The last glacial maximum at Sara Sara occurred between 24,000 and 17,000 years ago and the equilibrium line altitude descended to 4500–4800 m.

 Presently, it reaches 5200 m elevation at Sara Sara.
 The mountain has been called glaciated, with an ice cap covering approximately 20 km2, and alternatively, it has been stated that it only has a temporary snow cover.
 Active rock glaciers extend below the snowline on the western and northern flanks, and inactive rock glaciers are found at lower elevations.
 Water used for irrigation originates at Sara Sara's foot.